Aftaputra/Microscope-OF/hardware-specific-tests/README.md

 ### Keeping your branch up to date

-One of the down sides of this form of testing is that if both the target and the source branch have changes to the to the camera files then the merged result will fail on CI.
+One of the downsides of this form of testing is that if both the target and the source branch have changes to the camera files, then the merged result will fail on CI.
 This is because the tests were not run against the merged result.

 As such, any branches making camera changes need to kept in sync with their target branch.
 It is preferable to do this with rebasing, to prevent a very confusing series of merge commits.

-To rebase your branch first make sure it is checked out by running (with BRANCH_NAME updated):
+To rebase your branch, first make sure it is checked out by running (with BRANCH_NAME updated):

 `git checkout BRANCH_NAME`